Ashall-Bott double helps Toulouse pip Wakefield

 |Tries: Murphy, Kay, Hall Goals: Lino

-Toulouse boosted their survival hopes as they edged out Wakefield after a nip-and-tuck basement battle at the Stade Ernest Wallon.
+Toulouse boosted their survival hopes as they edged out Wakefield after a nip-and-tuck basement battle at Stade Ernest Wallon.

 Tries from Lewis Murphy and Liam Kay, either side of Olly Ashall-Bott's reply gave Wakefield a 10-6 half-time lead.